anyonecancode/philipschweiger.com.source/src/postsources/anyonecancode.md

 path: "/posts/anyonecancode"
 date: "2018-01-12"
 title: "Anyone Can Code?"
+blurb: "Software engineering should be more like a Pixar film"
 ---

 The inspiration for my username is the Pixar film [Ratatouille](https://en.wikipedia.org/wiki/Ratatouille_(film)), a story about rat named Remy with a passion for cooking.
 Being a rat, he has a rough go of it.
 All his fellow rats just see food as fuel, and every human Remy encounters sees nothing but a rat.
 Nonetheless, Remy persists, inspired by the motto of chef Auguste Gusteau: "Anyone can cook."